mssakthipriya/RobosatVineyardDetector/README.md

 ## Data Preprocessing
 Download robosat from github and follow the installation process.
 I used a linux system for the whole process and manually installed it.
 Convert the imagery to a suitable format compatible with RoboSat.
+Clean the data

+## Dataset Creation
+Prepare a training dataset by combining the preprocessed imagery with annotations.

 ```
 # Make folder structure for dataset
 mkdir -p dataset